Templates and Pagination

 Pagination is managed by Joomla, but it's the site template that controls the button styles.
 Some templates come with nice pagination buttons, and some don't.
 If your template doesn't, you'll see pagination controls like the ones on the right.
 That's because, by default, Joomla builds pagination controls as an HTML Unordered List, and without any additional CSS, that will look like the list shown on the right.

-When Joomla renders a pagination list, it looks for a file called pagination.php in the site template's html override directory:
+In Joomla 3, when Joomla renders a pagination list, it looks for a file called pagination.php in the site template's html override directory:

 If this file is present, the functions in it are used instead of Joomla's built-in default functions.
 This allows you to render the pagination controls using any HTML you choose.